golangnyc/meetups/.github/ISSUE_TEMPLATE.md

 - [ ] Add `scheduled` label to issue

 A couple weeks before the event
-    Work with the venue, and sponsor to place order for food and drinks, if applicable
+    Work with the venue host, and sponsor(s) to place order for food and drinks, if applicable